urbit/urbit.org-reloaded/content/community/hoonschool.md

 Interested in developing on Urbit?
 You’ll want to learn [Hoon](https://urbit.org/docs/tutorials/hoon/), a functional programming language that’s custom-designed for use with Arvo, the Urbit operating system.

 We want you to learn Hoon, too.
 That’s why we’re offering Hoon School: a free, online, asynchronous program that’s fully supported by an instructor.
+We currently offer a 101-level course.

 [Apply below ↓](#apply)